-Street outreach teams engage people living in unsheltered situations, connect them with emergency shelter, housing, and other emergency services.
+Street outreach teams engage people living in unsheltered situations and connect them with emergency shelter, housing, and other emergency services.

-An Outreach team's purpose is to work with unsheltered individuals who can't access the homeless system on their own to make sure they are connected to the system.
+An outreach team's purpose is to work with unsheltered individuals who can't access the homeless service system on their own to ensure they are connected to the appropriate services and permanent housing.